30 Aug Figs: A Feast of Figs

 Figs have an appeal that is both sensual and earthy.
 A seemingly simple and even ugly exterior masks a lusciously seductive interior which invites us to consume it with abandon.
-In fact, figs are said to be the true forbidden fruit of the Garden of Eden, which does not surprise us in the least.
+In fact, figs are said to be the true forbidden fruit of the Garden of Eden, which does not surprise us in the least (though we’ve seen that written about peaches and tomatoes, too).
 A member of the mulberry family, the fig is a pear-shaped fruit that can range in color from deep purple to brown to green, and it has a fleshy interior filled with tiny edible seeds that are covered by a somewhat tough outer skin.
 Figs are extraordinarily packed with minerals: they are rich in potassium, calcium and iron, and also offer high quantities of fiber.

 Figs have been recorded in history as early as 2700 B.C., and have been a staple food of both the rich and poor.
 Their presence can be seen throughout the ancient world, from the Egyptians to the Greeks, and they were valued not only as a symbol of fertility, but as a nourishing, restorative fruit.
 Figs have even been discovered in the tombs of great leaders, where they were offered as fuel for the trip to the believed after-life, and an ancient Greek ruler made it illegal to export figs out of Greece because he wanted to reserve them for his citizens.
 Winners in the earliest Olympics were given figs to eat as a reward for their athletic prowess.
 When Cleopatra decided it was time to escape this mortal coil, she had the asp that ended her life brought to her in a basket of figs, rumored to be her favorite fruit.